Structural Capture

 The AI tool can process everything you say to it.
 It cannot tell the difference between a sentence where you changed your mind about the whole project and a sentence where you asked it to fix a typo.
 Only you know when your thinking turned.

 So the human marks it.
 SavePoint is a protocol for capturing the moment a decision crystallizes, an insight connects two things that weren’t connected before, or the direction shifts.
 Timestamped, categorized, searchable.
-The conversation stream is the archive.
-The savepoints are the structural markers that make the stream navigable.
+The archive lives in the conversation stream.
+The savepoints are the structural markers that make it navigable.

 The first version failed immediately.
 Three more before the structure held.
 The same problem surfaced in code: contributors contradicting each other’s architectural decisions because the decisions weren’t captured at the point they were made.
 That produced FormWork.
 The pattern is the same in both cases: if the structure isn’t captured when the thinking happens, it doesn’t survive.